Master of Teaching (Secondary) Internship

 This course is open to domestic students only.
 You must be eligible for employment in Australia.

 Applying to the University of Melbourne is free for domestic students.
 The application takes about 10-15 minutes to complete.
-Once your application is complete, our dedicated admissions team will have an outcome for you in a few weeks.
+Once your application is complete, our dedicated admissions team will have an initial outcome for you in a few weeks.
 See current assessment turn-around times.
 We recommend applying early to secure your place.

 Applicants must complete their undergraduate degree and qualify for two learning areas offered in this course by the application closing date.